-- The solid phase consists of a 96-well polystyrene plate, although other materials can be used.
-The function of the solid phase is to immobilize a specific lipo-proteic target, which is passively adsorbed.
-This phase is called coating.
+- The solid phase is performed on a 96-well polystyrene plate.
+The function of the solid phase is to immobilize a specific lipoprotein target, which is passively adsorbed.
+This step is called coating.

-- Then the bound target is complexed with an excess of a specific anti target that is linked to an enzyme, called conjugate.
+- The bound target is complexed with an excess of a specific anti-target linked to an enzyme, called conjugate.

-- After an incubation step the plate is washed to eliminate the unbound conjugate that remains free in the reaction medium.
+- After an incubation step, the plate is washed to eliminate any excess of unbound conjugate in the reaction medium.

-- Finally, the enzymatic activity of bound enzyme is measured using a substrate that changes color when modified by the enzyme.
+- Finally, the enzyme activity of the bound enzyme is measured using a substrate that changes color when modified by the enzyme.
 Light absorption of the product, formed after substrate addition, is measured and converted to numeric values.

-Depending on the lipo-proteic target-antibody combination, the ELISA Assay Technology is called:
+Depending on the lipoprotein target-antibody combination, the assay is called: